Webster Avenue Bridge

-The Webster Avenue Bridge (also known as the Smith's Lane Bridge and the D'Oench Bridge) is a road bridge over the Long Island Rail Road's Port Washington Branch between the Long Island villages of Plandome Heights and Flower Hill.
+The Webster Avenue Bridge (also known as the Smith's Lane Bridge and the D'Oench Bridge) is a road bridge over the Long Island Rail Road's Port Washington Branch between the Long Island, New York villages of Plandome Heights and Flower Hill.

+In 2025, the original bridge – built in 1897 – was replaced with a new span built to modern design standards.

 Description

-The Webster Avenue Bridge was built in 1898 using a steel-stringer design.
-It is 78.7 feet in length, and is 20.7 feet in width.
-The bridge carries two lanes of Webster Avenue/Bridge Road - as well as a sidewalk - over the Port Washington Branch of the LIRR, from Brookwold Drive in Plandome Heights to Pinewood Road in Flower Hill.
+The original Webster Avenue Bridge was built in 1897 using a steel-stringer design.
+Its replacement – built in 2025 – features a concrete design.

+The bridge is 78.7 feet in length, and is 20.7 feet in width.
+The bridge carries two lanes of Webster Avenue / Bridge Road – along with a sidewalk on its north side – over the Port Washington Branch of the LIRR, from Brookwold Drive in Plandome Heights at its western end to Pinewood Road in Flower Hill at its eastern end.

 The bridge's New York State bridge identification number is NY 2261210.